Statement

 Working in my outdoor studio in Salento,Italy

 I found my niche.
-For the past decade I've been working with the Italian cartapesta technique that I learned from an Italian artisan, Claudio Riso, in Lecce, Italy, where the art form has a long history.
+For the past decade I've been working with the Italian cartapesta technique that I learned from an Italian artisan in Lecce, Italy, where the art form has a long history.
 To create many of my sculptures, I use a glue-less paper, wheat glue, and plaster.
 Just as in the traditional execution of the craft, I form the sculptures by working inside a plaster mold.
 In my case, the molds are most often made over human models.
 I prefer human scale, classical design and process all my art from the inside out.
 The intention is to reveal the Inner Self that is connected to the larger, communal world.

-What emerges on the surface of my art--both sculpture and prints--has its root inside the person/figure/torso.
-A networking theme runs through all my work--written and visual--that is related to the materials I use as well as concept: when a part is broken from the whole, what story/energy/essence remains in the part and how does that 'part' continue to move and grow through time and place.
+A networking theme runs through all my work--written and visual--that is related to the materials I use as well as concept: when a part is broken from the whole self or object, what story/energy/essence remains in the part and how does that 'part' continue to move and grow through time and place.

 A bit more about how I work: I make my molds from plaster.
 Working inside the mold, I carefully puzzle and layer successively larger pieces of torn paper.
 I begin by pressing 1/2” by 1/2” pieces of paper inside the mold, starting at the rim and working toward the center.
 The small pieces fit snugly together with very minimal overlap.
 The next layer of puzzled paper is 1” by 1”; the next 2” x 2”; the next 4” x 4” and so on for 8 layers.
 Paper is moistened with water and wheat paste.